MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dmf-test-framework.md

 ### Source control
 Manifests that must be used by all the members of an implementation team should be stored in source control in the application object tree (AOT).
 This not only provides for the benefits of source control but also enables a process to distribute or make the manifest(s) available to all users in a consistent manner.
 This also enables configuration management for data management related data projects if manifests are being used to configure.

+### Number of job definitions and entity definitions
+For most of the use cases, having one job definition in a manifest should suffice the need since inheriance can be used to change the behavior at a task level.
+The same holds good for entity definity as well.

 ## Validations
 The task automation manager performs validations based on how a task has been set up.
 Validations can be viewed after the task has completed to know the reasons of a failure in case the task had failed.
 The level of information provided in the task automation manager is optimized to facilitate initial discovery.

 ![Validations](./media/Validations.png)